-4 If the special permit inspection area footage does not extent from launcher to receiver then the special permit inspection area would need to be extended.
+If the special permit inspection area footage does not extent from launcher to receiver then the special permit inspection area would need to be extended.
+The length in mileage has been adjusted for station equations.

 Extended Special Permit Segments:

 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.